Updated June 28, 2026

 Part-Time CS Degrees: Complete Analysis for Working Professionals

-Part-time computer science programs are designed for working professionals who cannot afford to quit their jobs for 4 years.
-These programs typically require 15-20 hours per week of study time, with classes scheduled evenings and weekends.
+Part-time computer science programs are designed for working professionals who can't afford to quit their jobs for 4 years.
+These programs require 15-20 hours per week of study time, with classes scheduled evenings and weekends.
 Popular options include Arizona State University Online and Georgia Southern University's part-time track.

 The extended timeline (6-8 years) is both the biggest advantage and challenge.
 You maintain your current income and continue gaining professional experience, but the prolonged commitment requires exceptional time management and motivation.
 Many students report that year 3-4 is the most challenging as initial enthusiasm wanes.